Security Notice: Fake Job Postings

 Paychex security personnel have received reports of fake job postings, where individuals are contacted by others claiming to represent Paychex with career opportunities, through social media (Facebook), text messages, or even mailed letters.

 Although Paychex does employ talent acquisition professionals and contracted recruiters, Paychex does not offer work-from-home positions that involve check printing or payment processing.
+While you may have noticed that we’ve moved 95% of our staff to work from home during the COVID-19 outbreak, this change is not reflected in our online job postings.

 The following should be considered suspicious: